Kiasu: Etymology and usage

 Kiasu can be used as an adjective in a “descriptive state” to describe a person who wants to get ahead of others.
 Kiasu can also be used as a verb to describe an action a person did out of fear of losing out, and as a “feeling state” when a person has the desire to act in a way that is kiasu.
 Kiasuism is the action noun form of kiasu.

-Kiasu is part of the vocabulary of Singapore's colloquial language: Singlish.
-Singlish is an English-based language comprising vocabulary from Singapore’s four official languages: English, Malay, Tamil, and Mandarin, as well as other Chinese dialects such as Hokkien, Teochew, and Cantonese.
+Kiasu is part of the vocabulary of Singapore's colloquial language, Singlish.
+Singlish is an English-based creole language comprising vocabulary from Chinese languages such as Hokkien, Teochew, and Cantonese, as well as English and Malay, and to a lesser extent Tamil and Mandarin.
+The latter four are Singapore’s four official languages.
 However, the language represents a homogeneous Singaporean way of thinking, rather than a mixture of the various cultures from which the specific languages originate.
 The word reflects a Singaporean mindset and has become ingrained in Singapore’s national culture.

 Kiasu is also similar in etymology to another Singlish term: kiasi which literally translates to “fear of death”.
 Both terms are used to describe similar attitudes, but have almost opposite uses.
 Kiasu or kiasuism means taking extreme measures to achieve success, whereas kiasi or kiasiism means to take extreme, risk-avoidant measures.

 Academics have identified that kiasuism has two different types of tactics: “kiasu-positive” tactics and “kiasu-negative” tactics.
 Whether an act of kiasuism involves positive or negative tactics depends on the initial intention, the results of the act, and whether the amount of effort put into the kiasu tactic matches the intended result.
 Kiasu-positive tactics involve an individual using more effort to attain their goals, with the end reward justifying the means.
 Kiasu-negative tactics involve an individual gaining an advantage by putting others down, often harming themselves and others, with the end reward not justifying the means.